TheKelm/CoD4X18-Server/README.txt

 CoD4X is released under GNU Affero General Public License, see copying.txt

-IceOps Plugin Handler is released under GNU Affero General Public License, see copying.txt (if you want to request another license on Plugin Handler API for your plugin, contact us)
+Plugin Handler is released under GNU Affero General Public License, see copying.txt (if you want to request another license on Plugin Handler API for your plugin, contact us)

 Other: